OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

 	  })
   </script>
 ```
-This script sets the type query parameter which is use in the IoTPlatformService creator service to determine which resource type to create, and to call the proper iotp-adaptorManager creation method.
+This script sets the type query parameter which is use in the IoTPlatformService creator service to determine which resource type to create, and to call the proper CE4IoTConnectorManager creation method.
 It also loads the appropriate content from JSP pages in the [creators](https://github.com/OSLC/iotp-adaptor/tree/master/iotp-adaptor/src/main/webapp/creators) folder.
 These dialogs contain the HTML fragments that are specific to each resource.
 The implementation of these dialogs is similar to what Lyo Designer would create for individual resource creation dialogs.

 ## Small Preview Dialog